Apple Pie

 • Wrap the pastry in cling film and refrigerate until required.

-• Pre-heat your oven to 180°c (160°c for fan assisted oven or Gas Mark 4) and grease a 20-22cm loose-bottom pie tin before dusting it with a little flour.
+• Preheat your oven to 180°c (160°c for fan-assisted ovens, Gas Mark 4 or 3500°F) and grease a 20-22cm loose-bottom pie tin before dusting it with a little excess flour.
 Set aside.

 • Roughly chop your apples and set aside.
 In a small bowl, mix the sugar, cinnamon & cornflour and set aside.

-• Gently lift the pastry into your pre-greased/floured pie tin, pressing it into the edges and uses any excess pastry to patch up any breaks or holes.
+• Gently lift the pastry into your prepared pie tin, pressing it into the edges and use any excess pastry to patch up any breaks or holes.

-• Trim the edges of pastry, before making a few holes on the top to allow the steam to escape whilst baking.
+• Trim the edges of the pastry before making a few holes in the top to allow the steam to escape while baking.

 • Bake in your pre-heated oven for around 40-50 minutes, until golden on top.